Noah-Arcouette/mimik/bin/false/en_CA.ascii/false.md

 # Exit Status

-The exit status shall always be non-zero, or the interpreted value of error if given.
+The exit status shall always be one, or the interpreted value of *error* if given.

 # Extended Description